m-stoeckel/bilm-tf/README.md

   --epochs EPOCHS       The number of epochs to run --batchsize BATCHSIZE
-                        The batchsize for each gpu --pre_process PRE_PROCESS
+                        The batchsize for each gpu Example calls: python3 bin/train_elmo_n_gpus.py \
-                        The corpus to pre-process.
-  --heldout_prefix HELDOUT_PREFIX
-                        The path and prefix for heldout files.
-  --min_count MIN_COUNT
-                        The minimal count for a vocabulary item.
-Example calls:
-python3 bin/train_elmo_n_gpus.py \
  --train_prefix '/home/public/stoeckel/data/Leipzig40MT2010_raw_training/train.Leipzig40MT2010_raw*' \